AtomicTessellator/fhi-vibes/docs/Tutorial/1_geometry_optimization.md

 In this tutorial, you will learn how to perform a geometry optimization with `FHI-vibes`.

 !!! info
 	We give explicit references for LDA-Silicon.
-When using LJ-Argon, the only difference lies in how the `calculator` is defined and your `geometry.in` input file.
+When using LJ-Argon, the only difference lies the definition of the calculator in the `[calculator]` section, and the respective structure defined in `geometry.in`.

 ## Define Inputs

 [Choose a test system](0_intro.md#test-systems) and copy the geometry information into a file called `geometry.in`.
-Next, we generate an input file for running a relaxation via the command line interface (CLI) of `FHI-vibes`.
-To this end, please copy the [calculator information for your test system](0_intro.md#test-systems) to a file called `relaxation.in`.

-Next we add template settings for performing the relaxation:
+Generate a task input file for running a relaxation by copying the [calculator information for your test system](0_intro.md#test-systems) to a file called `relaxation.in`.
+Next, use the command line interface (CLI) of `FHI-vibes` to obtain default settings for performing the relaxation and appending them to the input file:

 ```
 vibes template relaxation >> relaxation.in